 - Whisk the flour and sugar from the streusel ingredients list together; cut in the butter using a pastry cutter or 2 knives until the mixture is crumbly.

-- Top each with 1 Tablespoon of the streusel topping and using your fingers, press it into the batter.
-(The topping makes enough for about 12 - 13 muffins.)
+- Top each with about 1 to 1-1/2 tablespoons of the streusel topping and using your fingers, press it into the batter.
+(The topping makes enough for about 13 - 15 muffins.)

-- Bake the muffins for 30 - 35 minutes and a toothpick inserted turns out clean.
+- Bake the muffins for 30 - 35 minutes or until a toothpick inserted turns out clean.